 Big bowls of Lucky Charms for breakfast, I’m wearing green to avoid getting pinched and the smell of beef brisket is percolating throughout my kitchen!

-I grew up on this Irish-American classic.
-I’m sure most are familiar with this as it’s served in so many households around St. Patrick’s Day.
+I grew up on this American classic.
+I’m sure most are familiar with this as it’s served in so many American households around St. Patrick’s Day.
 But just incase you aren’t familiar, corned beef and cabbage is a one pot boiled dinner.
 Which sounds a bit suspect but in reality is delicious.
 Corned beef brisket simmers low and slow for hours before carrots, potatoes and cabbage are added to the pot – cooking until ultra tender.

 To Make This Corned Beef Brisket with Boiled Vegetables You Will Need:

-- seasoning packet (included with the beef brisket)
+- seasoning packet (included with the beef brisket) – Corned beef is pretty much already seasoned so this is more for seasoning the water.

-- baby red skinned potatoes
+- baby red skinned potatoes – Or quarter medium sized potatoes.

-- butter – for serving
+- salted butter – Used for serving

-- kosher salt – for serving
+- kosher salt – Enhances the flavors of this dish.
+Used for serving

 Rinse your corned beef brisket under lukewarm water and pat dry with paper towel.
 I do this to rinse off excess brine which I feel makes the corned beef extra salty.
 Doing this will not remove any of the flavor of the corned beef, the flavors of the brine are already throughout the brisket.